F1rst-Unicorn/cinit/doc/README.md

       cronjob:
         timer: 1 2 3 4 5

-    # If none or invalid is given, root is used
+    # If none is given, root is used
     uid: 0
     gid: 0
     user: root